 The Participating Interests in the Comprehensive Amendment Agreement (the "CAA"), in the aggregate, have the right to receive the first approximately \$31,807,000 from the proceeds of a sale or other disposition of the Export Water Supply.
-After the distributions pursuant to the CAA, LCH Inc., a company affiliated with the Company's president has the right to receive the next \$4,000,000 in proceeds.
-The next \$433,000 in proceeds is payable to the holders of the Company's Series B Preferred Stock.
-The Company will retain 100% of the proceeds in excess of \$36,240,000 from the sale or other disposition of the Export Water Supply.
+As monies from the sale of the Export Water are received, they are required to be paid to the holders of the CAA participation interests on a pari pasu basis for the first \$31,807,000.
+LCH Inc., a company affiliated with the Company's CEO has the right to receive the next \$4,000,000 in proceeds, and the next \$433,000 in proceeds is payable to the holders of the Company's Series B Preferred Stock.
+The total obligation of \$36,240,000 is non-interest bearing, and if the Export Water is not sold, the parties to the agreement have no recourse against the Company.
+If the Company does not sell the Export Water, the holders of the Series A-1, and Series B Preferred Stock are not entitled to payment of any dividend and have no contractual recourse against the Company.